docker/docs/content/security/for-admins/provisioning/group-mapping.md

 ## How group mapping works

 IdPs share with Docker the main attributes of every authorized user through SSO, such as email address, name, surname, and groups.
-Just-In-Time (JIT) Provisioning uses these attributes to create or update the user’s Docker profile and their associations with organizations and teams on Docker Hub.
+Just-in-Time (JIT) Provisioning uses these attributes to create or update the user’s Docker profile and their associations with organizations and teams on Docker Hub.

 Docker uses the email address of the user to identify them on the platform.
 Every Docker account must have a unique email address at all times.